Verify Trust Before You Install

 $ ai-trust check mcp-server-xyz --scan-if-missing

-# Scan and contribute results to the community registry
+# Scan and contribute results to the community

 $ ai-trust check mcp-server-xyz --scan-if-missing --contribute